-The commercial yield is obtained in the second or the fifth year of planting.
-Leaves which have a large base and are healthy are harvested by cutting them at an angle close to the base of the plant.
-The plant can be harvested a minimum four times in a year.
+The commercial yield is obtained in the second or fifth year of planting.
+Leaves that have a large base and are healthy are harvested by cutting them at an angle close to the base of the plant.
+The plant can be harvested a minimum of four times a year.
 The harvesting is either done in the morning or in the evening.

 Post Harvest Management In Aloe Vera Farming:

 The yellow colorless juice that oozes out of the cut leaf is drained into vessels that are concentrated by evaporation or by frequent boiling.
 Hepatic or livery Aloe is an amorphous, opaque waxy substance obtained by either sun drying or concentrating Aloe juice over the fire.
 The pulp within the Aloe is scraped out, stirred in a blender to form a homogenous mixture which is strained, filtered, and precipitated by adding acetone to it slowly while stirring the mixture.
 This content is stored overnight and the gel is isolated by centrifugation.
 The processing of the ALOE VERA has to be done within a few hours of harvest to prevent oxidation.